Law and Peace Practice Group

 Ahmad Nader Nadery

-Mr. Nadery is chairman of the Independent Administrative Reform and Civil Service Commission.
+Mr. Nadery is the former chairman of the Independent Administrative Reform and Civil Service Commission of Afghanistan.
 Prior to joining the Commission he was senior advisor to the President on Public and Strategic Affairs.
-He also serves as Ambassador At-large for Freedom of Expression.
+He also served as Ambassador At-large for Freedom of Expression and as a member of the government negotiation team at the peace talks in Doha.

 Prior to his appointment at the AIHRC, Mr. Nadery served as the director of Afghanistan programs for Global Rights.
 He also served as the Spokesperson for the Emergency Loya Jirga (Grand Assembly) that elected the head of transitional government in 2002.
 During that time, Mr. Nadery was elected as a delegate for the Emergency Loya Jirga and served as a representative of civil society.